reismmatheus/freeDictionaryApi/README.md

 # FreeDictionaryAPI

-A challenge for create an Api to do the proxy with FreeDictionaryApi, with the object to display the meaning of the English words.
+A challenge for create an Api to do the proxy with [FreeDictionaryApi](https://dictionaryapi.dev/), using a word database and authentication.

 ## Installation